 The key members of the Octave development team will participate in the conference, both from oversea and from Europe.
 You can find updated information on the programme in the Wiki page and we are filling the Indico timetable.

 Two social events have been foreseen, besides the coffee and the lunch breaks:

-* A unique visit to CERN on Wednesday morning or afternoon
+* A unique visit to CERN on Wednesday afternoon

 * A Fondue dinner down-town Geneva on Monday evening (a vegan option exists)

 Please use the registration form below to register your attendance.
 Early registrations are preferable to help us on the logistics side.
 Please contact us with recommendations and if you have any further ideas or particular wishes.